beowulf888/Module_2_Challenge/README.md

 ## License

-When you share a project on a repository, especially a public one, it's important to choose the right license to specify what others can and can't with your source code and files.
-Use this section to include the license you want to use.
+You don't need a license to use this file, but please send me $5 if you like it.
+Thanks.